Moishe/gentle-reminder-bot/README.md

  - authorize the bot
  - done!

-To install for a user:
+To enable for the currently signed-in user:
 --
  - send the message 'subscribe' to the "Gentle Reminder" bot